Budget GPUs for CUDA development: a short buying guide

 The memory bandwith refers to that of the GPU, not to the speed of CPU-GPU communication, which is substantially slower.
 In a few words, the memory bandiwth specifies how fast memory in the GPU memory can get to the CUDA cores.
 It’s a very important metric, as it can quickly become the bottleneck of low arithmetic intensity computations that require a lot of memory, leaving your CUDA cores idle while waiting for the memory to arrive.

 I do regret a little bit not having tensor cores to experiment with, but I’m not sure I would have paid 3X just for that privilege.
-Also, my tipical workflow does not revolve around massive matrix-matrix multiplications, but rather integration of ODEs, FFTs, and custom interpolation routines, so I’m not even sure it would have been worth it.
-I also wanted to begin my journey into CUDA development with a general purpose GPU and saw the tensor cores as too specialized to begin with.
+I wanted to begin my journey into CUDA development with a general purpose GPU and saw the tensor cores as too specialized to begin with.
+Also, my tipical workflow does not revolve exclusively around massive matrix-matrix multiplications, but rather integration of ODEs, FFTs, and custom interpolation routines, so I’m still not even sure it would have been worth it.